+Test Statistics

-- Test Statistics - A statement about the validity of the null hypothesis often involves comparison to alternative hypotheses.
-Each hypothesis specifies a test statistic. - The test statistic can be a function of one or more random variables that are not dependent on any unknown parameters. - Likelihood - For a random variable, x, distributed according to the PDF f(x; λ), the functional form is known but at least one parameter is unknown:
+- A statement about the validity of the null hypothesis often involves comparison to alternative hypotheses.
+Each hypothesis specifies a test statistic which determines the (dis)agreement between the data and hypothesis, e.g. chi-squared, likelihood value, Kolmogorov-Smirnov, etc. - The test statistic can be a function of one or more random variables that are not dependent on any unknown parameters - Likelihood - For a random variable (x) distributed according to the PDF $f(x;\lambda)$, the functional form is known but the value of at least one parameter is unknown: